Section J Report - Section J NCC 2019

 Table of contents

-Order Your Report
+Order Your Section J Report

 Get in contact today and learn how we can help prepare your Report

-Order your Report
+Order your Section J

 The regulations in the NCC apply to new commercial buildings, renovations, alterations and extensions.
 This includes apartments, board-houses, caretaker’s residence’s offices, cafes, shops, restaurants, laboratories, schools, medical centres and more.

-The most appropriate way to show compliance for most projects is to use the Deemed to Satisfy provisions contained in Section J of the NCC.
-A Section J Report will show how your proposed building complies with the Energy Efficiency Requirements of the Building Code of Australia.
+The report will show how your proposed building complies with the Energy Efficiency Requirements of the Building Code of Australia.

 When Is A Section J Report Required?

 A Section J Report is required when applying for a construction permit for a commercial building.
-The following types of buildings are required to comply with the Section J NCC requirements:

 • Class 2: Apartment buildings